 A recurrent tumor may bring up emotions such as disbelief or fear.
 You and your family are encouraged to talk with the health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a recurrence.

-Although treatment is successful for the majority of children with a tumor, sometimes it is not.
+Although treatment is successful for most children with a tumor, sometimes it is not.
 If a child’s tumor cannot be cured or controlled, this is called an advanced or terminal tumor.
 This diagnosis is stressful, and advanced brain stem glioma may be difficult to discuss.
-However, it is important to have open and honest conversations with your child’s doctor and health care team to express your family’s feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families and is there to help.
+However, it is important to have open and honest conversations with your child’s health care team to express your family’s feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.